Koenkk/zigbee2mqtt.io/docs/guide/usage/mqtt_topics_and_messages.md

 ```

 ## zigbee2mqtt/FRIENDLY_NAME/set
 Publishing messages to this topic allows you to control your Zigbee devices via MQTT.
 Only accepts JSON messages.
 An example to control a Philips Hue Go (7146060PH).
-How to control a specific device can be found in the "Exposes" section on the device page which can be accessed via ["Supported devices"](../../supported-devices/).
+How to control a specific device can be found in the *Exposes* section on the device page which can be accessed via ["Supported devices"](../../supported-devices/).

 ```js
 {